Content Security Policy (CSP)

 Blocks

-The above policy will block any frame from loading that was not same origin or under the allowed-site.example.com domain, so the following would be blocked by CSP:
+The above policy will block any frame from loading with a src attribute value that was not same origin or under the allowed-site.example.com domain, so the following would be blocked by CSP:

 <iframe src="https://other.example.com/"></iframe>